NEW EPISODES. NEW SPECIES. NEW TIPS TO HELP YOU CATCH MORE FISH

 Bream have an amazing sense of smell.
 Adding scent such as Gulp!
 Gel can make all the difference for getting a bite.

-LEARN HOW TO:
+LEARN HOW TO CATCH MORE:

 One of the most stunning freshwater fish you’ll ever lay eyes on, Murray cod are native to Australia, grow to extreme sizes and can be caught on a variety of lures that work on and below the surface.
+They have a large mouth and aren’t scared to eat a large offering and it’s to no surprise that their natural diet consists of fish, yabbies, shrimp, frogs, turtles, water birds, lizards, mice and even snakes – talk about a greedy guts!

-Guesty’s top 5 Murray cod tips
+Guesty’s top 5 Murray Cod tips

 Murray cod love lures with lots of action, especially ones that work at a slow speed; don’t wind your lure too fast.